arc2digital/CLMP/README.md

 # CLMP

-An acronym for Caddy Linux MySQL PHP
+An acronym for Caddy Linux MySQL PHP.
+Pronounced "clamp".

 A dockerised, https, localhost, dev environment stack for PHP/MySQL, ideal for SPA development.
 It is additionally configured to allow connecting to and between a locally running service on port 5173 (which could e.g. be a VueJS front-end SPA).